-ECDL Foundation Newsletter - May 2016
+ECDL Foundation Newsletter - July 2016

 Excellence in Implementing ECDL / ICDL Around the World Showcased During ECDL Forum in Budapest

 Each year, projects from around the world are entered into ECDL Foundation’s Best Practice Awards.
 It is an opportunity for ECDL Foundation to acknowledge and credit initiatives and projects that show best practice in using ECDL to raise levels of digital literacy.
 This year, eight projects and initiatives were recognised as exceptional examples of the implementation of ECDL and ICDL.